Who can use this Web Design Agreement?

 This agreement is intended for use by a website designer who is commissioned to design and develop a website for a client.

-There is a one page Form of Agreement, and four pages of Terms & Conditions and Schedules which details work to be done and specific payment terms.
+There is a one page Form of Agreement, 4 pages of Terms & Conditions and Schedules which will set out details of the work to be done and the detailed payment terms.

 - definitions & interpretation